capigues/odin-recipes/README.md

 # Recipes Odin Project #
-Project to practice recipes from Odin Project
+Project to practice HTML from Odin Project